ndm767/glGraph/README.md

 - floating point precision errors
 - functions with undefined values (e.g. divides by 0 or goes to infinity) sometimes display strange behavior
 - glLineWidth may not work on some (maybe all) versions of macOS because of limited GL_LINE_WIDTH_RANGE
+- program will crash if inputted equation is invalid

 ## Dependencies